 It really depends on the company, as no two companies have the exact same manufacturing process.
-This means that some may add more sugar, some may add no sugar at all.
-In the end you will have to look at the ingredient list and not the nutritional table when looking at sugar content.
+This means that some may add more sugar, and some may add no sugar at all.
+In the end, you will have to look at the ingredient list and not the nutritional table when looking at the sugar content.

 Some bacon recipes add maple, honey, or sugar